-HoyleCohen, LLC is a part of Focus Financial Partners, a partnership that offers support and resources to independent wealth management firms.
-The firm, which requires a minimum of $500,000 in aggregate investments, says that it caters to high-net-worth individuals and families "in all stages of life and with varying financial concerns, challenges and complexities."
+HoyleCohen is a part of Focus Financial Partners, a partnership that offers support and resources to independent wealth management firms.
+The firm, which requires a minimum of $1 million in aggregate investments, says that it caters to high-net-worth individuals and families "in all stages of life and with varying financial concerns, challenges and complexities."
 Uniquely, HoyleCohen also has a women's practice, designed to serve the unique needs of financially independent women.

-This San Diego firm boasts an impressive 15 certified financial planners (CFPs), which ties it with Dowling & Yahnke, LLC for the second-most CFPs of any firm on this list.
+This San Diego firm boasts an impressive 16 certified financial planners (CFPs).
 In addition.
-HoyleCohen has two chartered financial analysts (CFAs), one chartered alternative investment analyst (CAIA) and one certified investment management analysts (CIMA).
+HoyleCohen has some chartered financial analysts (CFAs), chartered alternative investment analysts (CAIAs) and certified investment management analysts (CIMA).
 HoyleCohen is a fee-only firm, which means all of its compensation comes from client-paid fees.

-HoyleCohen, LLC was founded in 2001.
+HoyleCohen was founded in 2001.
 In 2006, HoyleCohen became part of the Focus Financial Partners network of independent firms.
-It's now a wholly owned subsidiary of Focus Operating, LLC, which also owns other registered investment advisors, broker-dealers, pension consultants and insurance firms.
+It's now a wholly-owned subsidiary of Focus Operating, LLC, which also owns other registered investment advisors, broker-dealers, pension consultants and insurance firms.

 The firm offers financial planning, investment management, risk management and wealth simplification.
 While financial planning may be a lesser focus for some investment management firms, HoyleCohen considers financial planning a "core capability."

-The firm insists on crafting a clear plan of action for each of its clients and strongly believes that "one size doesn't fit all."
+The firm insists on crafting a clear plan of action for each of its clients.
 HoyleCohen calls its financial planning method "wealth by design," which focuses on digging into what you ultimately want to accomplish by growing your wealth.
 The firm uses what it calls "intelligent planning" to create a specific analysis for each client.